Anne-TF/nolatech-test/README.md

 npm run dev
 ```

+### One last thing!
+You must login with the following credentials:
+- **Email**: jfdoe@nolatech.com
+- **Password**: password

+#### Any other email or password will result in an error notification.

 And that's all :)!

-Note: The main branch is the branch where I made all the features I could in the given time for the test.
+**Note**: The main branch is the branch where I made all the features I could in the given time for the test.
 But I continued improving the project (just because I wanted to) in the development branch.
-If you want to see the latest version of the project, you can switch to the development branch.
+If you want to see the latest version of the project, you can switch to the **development branch.**

 # Project Structure